Finalising a settlement agreement: Guidance for employees

 Even though the terms of the financial settlement have been agreed, it’s still a stressful experience for you if you are an employee facing termination of their employment.
 It’s essential therefore that the lawyer you choose to review your agreement is suitable and experienced.

-Why you need advice from a specialist in employment law
+Why do you need advice from an employment law specialist?

 Specialist expertise and experience are particularly important in advising on the consequences of restrictive covenants and confidentiality clauses.
 What’s more, in almost all cases that make it to court, the cost, stress and disruption could have been avoided had the employee taken proper legal advice on their contract and/or settlement in the first instance.